-The TEDP may provide up to 12 months of rental and utility assistance for eligible tenants who are behind on their rent due to the COVID-19 pandemic and have been sued for eviction.
-Both the tenant and the landlord must agree to participate and meet the requirements described here (PDF).
-This temporary program is a unique partnership between the Supreme Court of Texas, Texas Office of Court Administration, and the Texas Department of Housing and Community Affairs (TDHCA).
+The TEDP may provide up to 15 months of rental and utility assistance for eligible tenants who are behind on their rent due to the COVID-19 pandemic and have been sued for eviction.
+Both the tenant and the landlord must agree to participate and meet the requirements described here (English PDF) (Spanish PDF).

-- If the rent is below the TRR Program limit, assistance can be used to pay the contracted rent for all past due rent as far back as March 13, 2020 (up to 12 months), plus up to an additional 3 months upon re-application if necessary to ensure housing stability and if funds are available.
+- If the rent is below the TRR Program maximum, assistance can be used to pay the contracted rent for all past due rent as far back as March 13, 2020 (up to 12 months), plus up to 3 months of current/future rent.
+An additional 3 months (not to exceed the total of 15 months) may be provided upon re-application if necessary to ensure housing stability and if funds are available.

 - The TEDP uses a special court process that allows courts to put eviction lawsuits on hold and divert them to the TEDP.
-Under the TEDP, lump sum payments are provided to landlords for rent back payments in exchange for allowing tenants to remain in their homes and forgiving late fees.
+Under the TEDP, lump sum payments are provided to landlords for past-due rent in exchange for allowing tenants to remain in their homes and covering court costs.
 Diverted cases will be dismissed and made confidential from public disclosure.